 We’ve all been there.
 We’ve all had relationships that felt great, that met our needs at the time, that made us feel fulfilled and happy, but also ended so horribly that the idea of post-breakup communication was out of the question.
 Then, months, or years later, something happens.
 It’s almost inevitable.
 Because we men are creatures of habit and because we can’t let you women just move on, there’s a good chance that at some point we pop up and try to reinsert ourselves into your lives.
-We do damage, leave … and then we reappear.
+We do damage, leave … and then we become exes who come back.

 Any good detective will tell you that criminals who are guilty can’t help but return to the scene of the crime; neither can we.
 When we know we’ve done wrong it’s in our nature to reappear for a number of reasons.
 Wonder why exes always come back?
 Let me tell you.